 The goals may be easy to accomplish.
-Getting married is the easy part, but a lifetime of resolving issues and learning how to navigate the relationship.
-Well, shit, that checkmark never made it on to the checklist.
+Getting married is the easy part, but it takes a lifetime of resolving issues and learning how to navigate the relationship.
 It’s a constant work in progress.

 Children are another example.
-I love my children with all of my heart, but they produce an inordinate amount of worry in my life.
-In fact, I worry more than I ever could have imagined.
+I love my children with all of my heart, but they produce excessive worry in my life.
+I worry more than I ever could have imagined.
 Am I happy that I had children?
-Most definitely, but the act of childrearing can be unbearably painful at times.
+Most definitely, but childrearing can be unbearably painful at times.

 What Moment Made You Feel Most Alive This Year?

-Most of us won’t wake up happy every day grinning from ear to ear.
-Not even after the checklist is complete.
-Not even after we quit our jobs and retire to Bora Bora.
+Most of us won’t wake up happy every day, grinning from ear to ear.
+Not even after the checklist is complete, or we quit our jobs and retire to Bora Bora.

 So go back to the question: What moment made you feel most alive this year?

 Why should we ask ourselves this?
-Because life is not meant to be a checklist.
-In fact, the act of checking off your goals is not as important as the journey we take to achieve them.
+Because life isn’t meant to be a checklist.
+In fact, checking off our goals is not as important as the journey we take to achieve them.

-We can step through the motions from Point A (birth) to Point B (death) without feeling alive at all.
+We can step through the motions from Point A (birth) to Point B (death) without feeling alive.
 We can fulfill our obligations and responsibilities without joy or excitement.